python/typeshed/tests/README.md

 [pyenv](https://github.com/pyenv/pyenv) can help.

 Due to its dynamic nature, you may run into false positives.
-In this case, you can add to the whitelists for each affected Python version in `tests/stubtest_whitelists`.
+In this case, you can add to the allowlists for each affected Python version in `tests/stubtest_allowlists`.
 Please file issues for stubtest false positives at [mypy](https://github.com/python/mypy/issues).

 To run stubtest against third party stubs, it's easiest to use stubtest